Toyota Prius c Performance

 Acceleration and Power

-The 2013 Toyota Prius c has a 1.5-liter, four-cylinder engine and a 45 kW electric motor.
+The 2014 Toyota Prius c has a 1.5-liter four-cylinder engine and an electric motor.
 Combined, they make 99 horsepower.
 All models have a continuously variable transmission (CVT).
-The EPA rates the Prius c at 53/46 mpg city/highway, which are very good ratings for a small hybrid car.
+The Prius c gets an EPA-estimated 53/46 mpg city/highway, which is one of the best fuel economy ratings in the class and superb for a small hybrid.

 Handling and Braking